A Perfect Day in Middleton

 Pleasant View Golf Course

-MORNING: You can enjoy breakfast at the Goat Hill Grill at the golf course, or grab an amazing diner breakfast to stay or go at Hubbard Avenue Diner or an Albanian-American breakfast spread at Sofra Family Bistro — both in downtown Middleton, about seven minutes from the course.
+MORNING: Enjoy breakfast at the Goat Hill Grill at the golf course, or grab a fantastic diner breakfast at Hubbard Avenue Diner or an Albanian-American breakfast spread at Sofra Family Bistro — both in downtown Middleton, about seven minutes from the course.

 PLEASANT VIEW GOLF COURSE: Maybe living your best day includes a combo of outdoors and sport, in that case, Pleasant View Golf Course on the west side of Middleton is the perfect answer.
-Enjoy 27 holes of well-maintained, championship golf, a nine-hole scenic par 3 course and an outstanding practice range.
-The course was awarded Gold in Madison Magazine’s Best of Golf Courses for 2018, 2019 and 2020, and Silver is 2021.
+Enjoy 27 holes of well-maintained championship golf, a nine-hole scenic par 3 course and an outstanding practice range.
+The course was awarded gold in Madison Magazine’s Best of Golf Courses for 2018-2020 and 2022, and silver in 2021 and 2023.

 ON THE WATER

 Enjoy Lake Mendota!
-Middleton has two public docks and Marshall Boats provides rentals.
+Middleton has one public dock and Marshall Boats provides rentals.

-MORNING: There are so many fun breakfast options in Middleton from hometown diners and cafes like My Sister’s Kitchen, C’s Restaurant, Prairie Café & Bakery, Hubbard Avenue Diner and Barriques.
+MORNING: There are so many fun breakfast options in Middleton from hometown diners and cafes like C’s Restaurant & Bakery, Prairie Café & Bakery, Hubbard Avenue Diner, Grace Coffee and Barriques.
 In a hurry?
-Hit a drive-through at Scooter’s or either Starbuck’s location (one in Greenway Station and one on the way to Marshall Park).
+Hit up the drive-through at MOKA, Scooter’s or one of the two Starbucks locations (one in Greenway Station and one on the way to Marshall Park).

-MARSHALL BOATS: Middleton has boat docks at Marshall Park and Mendota Park Boat Launch to drop your own seafaring vessel, but if you are looking to rent something floatable to enjoy on Lake Mendota, stop by Marshall Boats, Board & Boat Rentals at Marshall Park.
-Marshall Boats rents pontoons, kayaks, tandem kayaks, paddle boards and paddleboats, as well as canoes.
-They also offer a lakeside patio that can be enjoyed by any patron or reserved for parties up to 50.
+MARSHALL BOATS: There are boat docks at Marshall Park to drop your own seafaring vessel, but if looking to rent something floatable to enjoy on Lake Mendota, stop by Marshall Boats, Board & Boat Rentals.
+Marshall Boats rents pontoons, kayaks, tandem kayaks, paddle boards, and canoes.
+They also offer a lakeside patio that can be enjoyed by any patron or reserved for parties of up to 50.
 Marshall Boats is open (summer hours) from 8:30 a.m. to 8 p.m., seven days a week, from Memorial Day through Labor Day.
-Fall hours are: 10 a.m. to 6 p.m., Friday-Sunday only, Sept.
-7-Sept.
-26, 2021.
+Fall hours are 11 a.m. to 7 p.m., Saturday and Sunday (starting Sept.
+5, 2023).

-DINNER: After a full day on the water, it’s important to recharge.
-Middleton has more than 70 dining options and many have outdoor patios — like Craftsman Table & Tap, 1847 at the Stamm House, Longtable Beer Cafe, Free House Pub, Ancho & Agave, Tanner’s Bar & Grill, The Village Green and more — and there are restaurants for all tastes from Japanese to Mediterranean to Indian to Chinese to Mexican to Italian to Albanian-American to the flavors of New Orleans!
+DINNER: After a full day on the water, it’s essential to recharge.
+Middleton has more than 80 dining options and many have outdoor patios — like Craftsman Table & Tap, 1847 at the Stamm House, Longtable Beer Cafe, Free House Pub, Ancho & Agave, Trio Ramen, Tanner’s Bar & Grill, The Village Green and more.
+Middleton’s restaurant scene offers a world of flavors from Japanese to Mediterranean to Indian to Chinese to Mexican to Italian to Albanian-American to the flavors of New Orleans!

 A Perfect Day in Middleton —